Blepharomastix leuconephralis

-Blepharomastix leuconephralis is a moth in the family Crambidae.
+Blepharomastix leuconephralis is a species of moth in the family Crambidae.
 It was described by George Hampson in 1918.
 It is found in Colombia.

+Description

 The wingspan is about 20 mm.
 The forewings are silvery white, with a pale red-brown costal area.
 The antemedial line is pale red-brown and there is a small pale red-brown annulus in upper part of the middle of the cell.
 The reniform is white, defined by pale red-brown and the postmedial line is also pale red-brown.
 There is a diffused very pale red-brown patch on the terminal area below apex, then a very pale red-brown terminal line.
 The hindwings are silvery white with a faint pale red-brown discoidal bar.
 The postmedial line is pale red-brown.